-This initiative leverages the unique position of universities to advance these types of life-long food choices among students—who will soon be parents and adult decision-makers—by connecting a diversity of insights from academic programs, dining services, and athletics (performance dining).
+This initiative leverages the unique position of universities to advance these types of life-long food choices among students—who will soon be parents and adult decision-makers—by connecting a diversity of insights from academic researchers, dining operators, and nutrition and sustainability managers.

 Are you a foodservice professional?
 Check out our resources to help you advance Menus of Change Principles in your operation.

 Looking for the most effective strategies for dietary change?
 Click here for the MCURC research agenda—what we’re working on and what’s ahead.